Last updated December 12, 2025

 Beware of Connections

 With metrics in place, keep a close eye on connection count.
 One common issue arises due to leaking database connections, which in turn degrades the performance of your database.
-Some frameworks have ways to control connections (for example, ActiveRecord), but if your connection count is steadily approaching your plan limit, also consider using pgbouncer.
+Some frameworks have ways to control connections (for example, ActiveRecord), but if your connection count is steadily approaching your plan limit, also consider using connection pooling.

 Identify and Fix Expensive Queries